 Almost!
 It's just 5 Euros.

 World Cup special!
-There is a lesson plan for the World Cup podcast Kick-off! for level 2 (updated for 2014).
+There is a lesson plan for the World Cup podcast A clash of continents for level 2.
 This includes some ideas for getting students involved in the topic even if they hate football, and some fun extra tasks too.